 Google the model number of your TV

-If you don’t have the details of your TV, maybe you bought it second hand or it was a floor model, for instance, then you can always turn to the internet.
+If you don’t have the details of your TV, maybe you bought it second-hand or it was a floor model, for instance, then you can always turn to the internet.

 Grab the model number off of the back of your TV and plug that into Google.
-You’re almost certain to get back loads of info on your TV, its specs, and capabilities.
+You’re almost certain to get back loads of info on your TV, its specs, and its capabilities.
 Even if you do have the manual, Googling your TV can bring tons of valuable information that you might not otherwise know.

 Quick tip: If you’re not getting as much info as you think you should, make sure that you’re grabbing the correct number from the back of your TV.
 Sometimes, you’ll find more than one long number on the back.
 The number you want should say something like “model” or “model #” next to it.
 You can also just try the various numbers you find on the back until you get the info you’re looking for.